sorcerykid/finder/README.txt

            pos, radius, player_names, entity_globs, search_logic, search_options )
    Since the builtin API of Minetest does not provide a means to locate entities by name or group, this function fulfills that purpose.
 It supports the same two boolean search modes as minetest.search_registered_nodes( ).
+The output is a table:
+    * name - the name of the entity or player
+    * obj - the ObjectRef of the entity or player
+    * pos - the object position
+    * dist - the distance to the object
+    * groups - the groups belonging to the entity (nil for players)

    If either the player names or entity globs are nil, then all players or entities in the given range will match accordingly.
 However, supplying an empty list will match none.
+   Currently, the only supported search option is 'is_attached' which is a boolean indicating whether attached entities should be included.

 If you are already familiar with globs, then you should have no difficulties working with the functions above.
 The syntax is very similar, but with only a few additions: